urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

             unlike LinkedHashMap, LinkedHashSet doesn't support access order TreeSet
-          When an object is inserted, it's automatically sorted in descending order, following a tree structure Queue interface
+          When an object is inserted, it's automatically sorted in descending order, following a tree structure Does not allow duplicates according to the comparator’s logic, for example if comparing two Person by age then name, and the comparator finds that the age is the same as the existing in the set and also the name is the same, this element is considered a duplicate and is not added to the set Queue interface
       Helps to implement LIFO (Last In, First Out) and FIFO (First In, First Out) LIFO is commonly used for queues